developerpiru/TRACS/README.md

 	sudo systemctl enable docker

 	```
-3. Download the TRACS-docker-container-linux.zip file from our github repository.
+3. Download the TRACS-docker-container-linux.zip file located in the TRACS-Docker-Setup folder on our github repository.

 4. Extract the TRACS-docker-container folder to anywhere you desire:
 	```